nookit-dev/bnkit/README.md

 The goal will always to be building this toolkit with no extra dependencies so your apps stay lean and fast, just Bun itself

 This is a literally a toolkit to develop servers, dcentralized networks, developer tools, custom raspberry pi software, realtime software.
 Use tiny direct bun source code modules to solve your problem.

+I'm not asking you to replace anything you're to try this software, simply I gurantee that you can use this in your toolkit if you learn it.

 Some features of this project I have or will implement, in no particular order: